-While hearing isn’t quite as crucial to parrots as their eyesight, they need to detect sound to survive in the wild.
-In captivity, parrots are sensitive to certain noises, so owners must be careful to provide a comfortable environment that’s not too loud for their parrots.
+While hearing isn’t as crucial to parrots as their eyesight, they must still detect sound to survive and thrive.
+Parrots are sensitive to certain noises, especially when they occur suddenly.

 Do Parrots Have Ears?

-- Semi-circular canals, which help the parrot balance.
+- Semi-circular canals: Enables the parrot to balance.

-- The cochlea, a hollow, fluid-filled bone containing a basilar membrane.
+- Cochlea: A hollow, fluid-filled bone containing a basilar membrane.

-Further to this, parrots have a three-boned ear structure consisting of the malleus, mancus, and stapes.
-This gives parrots slightly more sensitive hearing.
+Also, parrots have a three-boned ear structure comprising the malleus, mancus, and stapes.

 Can Parrots Hear?

 Despite not having prominent ears, parrots can hear relatively well.
-That’s because they have hair cells inside the ear passage that transmit sounds vibrations, turning them into an electrical signal that the brain processes.
+They have hair cells inside their ear passages that transmit sound vibrations, turning them into electrical signals the brain processes.

-Hearing takes place in the cochlea.
-Unlike mammals, who have a coiled cochlea, parrots have one that is flat and slightly curved.
-This is where the hair cells are located.
+Parrots hear in the cochlea.
+Unlike mammals with coiled cochlea, parrots have a flat and slightly curved cochlea, which is where the hair cells are located.

 Do Parrots Have Good Hearing?

-A parrot’s hearing range is most sensitive to sounds between 200 Hz to 8.5 kHz, but this varies depending on the species.
+A parrot’s hearing range is most sensitive to 200 Hz to 8.5 kHz, but this varies based on the species.
 In comparison, humans can hear between 31 Hz to 19 kHz.

-However, while their frequency range isn’t as wide as ours, parrots are far more sensitive to pitch, tone, and rhythm.
-This allows them to hear their flock and individual birds, and enables them to identify them.
+While their frequency range isn’t as wide as humans, parrots are more sensitive to pitch, tone, and rhythm, which allows them to hear their flock and identify individual birds.

-That being said, parrots can’t hear quiet sounds – they need some level of volume to detect noise.
+Parrots can’t hear quiet sounds because they need some volume to detect noise.
 For example, parrots can’t hear the soft tick of a clock or a faint pin drop.
-That’s because they’re not loud enough for parrots to hear them.

-Similarly, parrots can hear voices, but they struggle to hear deep bass notes or high-pitched cymbal crashes, for example.
-That’s because these sounds are at the extreme ends of the frequency spectrum.
+Similarly, parrots can hear voices but struggle to hear deep bass notes or high-pitched cymbal crashes because they’re at the extreme ends of the frequency spectrum.

-Delving into this further, if you played a song in the same pitch over and over, your parrot would recognize it.
-If you played the same song in a higher or lower octave, it would not.
+If you repeatedly played a song in the same pitch, a parrot would recognize it.
+However, it wouldn’t have if you played the same song in a higher or lower octave.

-Also, while we can only perceive one note at a time, parrots can hear around ten separate notes.
-That’s because birds process sounds in bytes up to 1/200 of a sound.
-In comparison, we process sound in bytes of around 1/20 of a second long.
+While we can only perceive one note at a time, parrots can hear up to 10 separate notes.
+Birds process sounds in bytes up to 1/200 of a sound, while we process sounds in bytes that are 1/20 of a second long.

-There have been no reports that parrots are sensitive to either ultrasonic frequencies or frequencies below 20 Hz (infrasound), even though some other bird species, such as owls, have a greater sound frequency.
+There have been no reports that parrots are sensitive to ultrasonic frequencies or frequencies below 20 Hz (infrasound), even though some other bird species, like owls, have a greater sound frequency.

 How Far Away Can Parrots Hear?

-According to PLOS One, it’s not the ears but the simple shape of their heads that can help parrots determine the sound’s location.
-Their heads seem to contain acoustic cues for sound localization.
+According to PLOS One, it’s not the ears but the shape of their heads that enables parrots to determine the sound’s location because their heads contain acoustic cues for sound localization.

-Researchers measured the volume of sound traveling towards the eardrums at several different angles.
-The noise coming from one side hit the eardrum at a particular frequency.
-The eardrum on the other side registered the sound at a different frequency.
+Researchers measured the volume of sound traveling toward the eardrums at several angles.
+The noise from one side hit the eardrum at a particular frequency, while the eardrum on the other side registered the sound at a different frequency.

-Therefore, the brain can determine whether the sound comes from above, below, or at the same level as the bird by analyzing the eardrum differences.
+The brain can determine whether the sound comes from above, below, or at the same level as the parrot by analyzing the eardrum differences.